Catalytic Oxidizers

 Catalytic Oxidizers – Standard

-Most suitable for process streams that are relatively low in energy, Catalytic Oxidizers achieve VOC and HAP destruction at much lower temperatures than straight thermal oxidization, reducing fuel consumption.
+Most suitable for process streams that are relatively low in energy, Recuperative Catalytic Oxidizers (RCO) achieve VOC and HAP destruction at much lower temperatures than straight thermal oxidization, reducing fuel consumption.

 Electric Catalytic Oxidizer Destroys VOC From Process Emissions for a Solar Power Facility